NASA says no return date yet for astronauts and troubled Boeing capsule at space station

 It appears degraded seals are to blame for the helium leaks and thruster problems — entirely separate issues — but more analysis is needed.
 The team will test-fire the capsule's thrusters this weekend while docked to the space station to gather more data, said Boeing’s Mark Nappi.

-These 28 maneuvering thrusters are small, capable of fitting in a hand and weighing just 2 pounds (1 kilogram) each.
+Each of the 28 maneuvering thrusters can fit in a hand and weighs 2 pounds (1 kilogram).
 The capsule is also outfitted with bigger engines for dropping out of orbit at flight's end.
 All these are part of a segment that is discarded before landing, which means nothing to study for future flights.

 After the space shuttles retired, NASA hired private companies for astronaut rides to the space station, paying Boeing and SpaceX billions of dollars.